Scottish Graduate Entry Medicine (ScotGEM) MBChB 2025 entry

 Agents of Change projects will include a voluntary sector placement and prescribing improvement project.

-You must be prepared to live and study away from St Andrews for between 12 to 24 weeks during Year 2.
+This year introduces a further 19 patient scenarios.
+Teaching in Year 2 is delivered simultaneously in three regions, enabling placements in Fife, the Scottish Highlands, and Dumfries and Galloway.
+You must be prepared to live and study away from St Andrews for between 16 and 18 weeks during Year 2.
 The location of your study will be based on regional quota and student preference, if possible.

 In Year 3, you will undertake a 'longitudinal integrated clerkship' (LIC) where you will join a general practice over the course of a year rather than taking part in ‘traditional’ clinical rotations.
 This apprenticeship-style educational model allows you to follow patients through their illness journeys.